cagla-ataoglu/bandmates/README.md

 ### Unit tests
-Prerequisite: Make sure to have moto v2.0.0 installed, newer versions are not guaranteed to work.
+Prerequisite: Make sure to have moto v2.0.0 installed, newer versions are not guaranteed to work, as well as pytest and unittest.
 1. Go to microservice with a test file in the command line.
-2. Type `pytest -p no:warnings test_<name of service>_service.py`
+2. Run `pytest -p no:warnings test_<name of service>_service.py`
+Alternatively to run all tests at once:
+1. Go to root of project
+2. Run `pytest -p no:warnings`